7 Coffee Shops in Connecticut Worth Visiting

 When it comes to coffee shops, a huge part of the magic for me is the atmosphere inside.
 I read a quote recently that said, “First I drink the coffee, then I do the things.”
 A place that feels cozy enough to curl up with a book or zen enough to get some writing done on my laptop.
 I search for coffee houses that serve me a delicious cup of the coffee and make me feel comfortable to do all of the things.
-I have by no means visited every coffee shop in Connecticut or even half, but I have definitely frequented enough to know which ones I really like.
-Below is a list of six coffee shops in the state that I find worth visiting again and again.
+I have by no means visited every coffee shop in Connecticut or even half, but I have definitely frequented enough to know which ones I really like in various areas of the state.
+Below is an updated list of seven coffee shops in the state that I find worth visiting again and again.

 1. Day Break Coffee Roasters (Glastonbury, Connecticut)

 I love Day Break.
 I mean really love it.
 I call Day Break my office and happy place 3-4 times a week and it’s not even in my hometown.
 Located in central Glastonbury, the aroma of freshly roasted coffee beans fills the shop.
 They sell fresh roasted gourmet coffee of all styles over the counter for you to brew at home and the array of chocolate is perfection.
 This is definitely where the locals go.

 As if the perfect latte at Dom’s Coffee isn’t enough, the shop welcomes you into it’s white, minimalist design with couches, stools, and table tops that just say, “I’m exactly what you’ve been searching for.”
 The proper recipe of comfort and sleekness puts this European-style coffee shop at the top of my favorite list and if I lived near Avon I’d be in here working or reading easily three times a week.
 Recently, I returned for a visit to find an additional cheese and meats selection!